NITsush45/trade/README.md

 This will build the header-only libraries and test suites.

-#### Purpose
-This is a long-term project devoted to building open-source trading technologies that meet state-of-the-art performance and reliability standards.
-The idea is to provide building blocks that fintech companies can reuse to build the next class of innovative financial products.

 #### Approach
 Building small, reusable, and testable components and abstractions that remain relevant as use cases and technologies evolve.